 If lactic acid kicks in, the public transportation system allows you to make your way from one area to another by boat, bus, commuter train, and metro.
 The public transportation system is called SL (Stockholms Lokaltrafik) and you can purchase tickets at every station with your credit card, or at smaller convenient stores such as 7-Eleven and Pressbyrån.

-How to make your way from Arlanda Airport to Stockholm?
+Transfer from Arlanda Airport to Stockholm

 Arriving at Arlanda, you are approximately 45 minutes away from central Stockholm.
 You have a few options to make your way into the city (at least that we would recommend):

 - Flygbussarna, which will take you to the city center in 45 minutes, from SEK 99.